Why Do We Sometimes Treat Strangers Better Than We Treat Family

 Just because our friends and family accept us at our worst doesn't mean we should give them our worst.
 Maybe we should work harder to treat our loved ones with the same polite respect we offer strangers and colleagues.
 Because here's the thing, while we know our people love us enough to forgive us, the love that enables their forgiveness also makes them more vulnerable to be hurt by us.
 I'm sure you've experienced the painful hurt that comes from the mouth of those you love the most, the ones whose love you treasure the most, the ones whose acceptance you value the most.
 So wouldn't it be good if we worked harder at being kinder, softer, and more thoughtful with the people closest to us?

-The last time I visited Sugarbush Lane Mercantile in Charlton, my husband picked up a small framed verse that really speaks to this topic.
+The last time I visited Sugarbush Lane Mercantile in Charlton (weeks before this conversation took place), my husband picked up a small framed verse that really speaks to this topic.
 Here it is:

 THOSE WE LOVE